Murder of Liang Shan Shan

 Liang Shan Shan (Note: Her English name was also spelt as Leong San San or Leong Shan Shan.) (c.
-1972 – 2 October 1989; 梁珊珊 (Liáng Shānshān)) (Note: Her Chinese name was also spelt as 梁姗姗 Liáng Shānshān) was a 17-year-old Malaysian schoolgirl who was reported missing in Singapore on 2 October 1989.
+1972 – 2 October 1989; 梁珊珊 (Liáng Shānshān); Pha̍k-fa-sṳ: Liòng Sân-sân) (Note: Her Chinese name was also spelt as 梁姗姗 Liáng Shānshān) was a 17-year-old Malaysian schoolgirl who was reported missing in Singapore on 2 October 1989.
 Liang was found dead nearly two weeks later at Yishun Industrial Park, where her highly decomposed body was discovered by a group of National Servicemen who were training nearby that area.
 Despite conducting a post-mortem examination, the cause of Liang's death was uncertain due to the high state of decomposition and disappearance of certain body parts.
 Police investigations revealed that prior to her disappearance and murder, Liang was last seen boarding her school bus and left the school at 1pm on 2 October 1989, the same day she went missing.

-The school bus driver, 34-year-old Oh Laye Koh (胡立国 (Hú Lìguó)), was arrested as a suspect for Liang's alleged murder, solely based on circumstantial evidence against him.
+The school bus driver, 34-year-old Oh Laye Koh (胡立国 (Hú Lìguó, Ô͘ li̍p-kok)), was arrested as a suspect for Liang's alleged murder, solely based on circumstantial evidence against him.
 Although Oh was acquitted in 1992, the prosecution's appeal resulted in a re-trial and Oh was called to the stand to give his defence.
 However, Oh refused to go to the stand and chose to remain silent.
 At the end of the re-trial, Oh was found guilty of murder and sentenced to death due to his decision to remain silent which "arose from a consciousness of guilt" and the strong circumstantial evidence pointing to Oh's guilt for the crime.
-Oh Laye Koh, who was also the suspected killer of a 18-year-old woman found murdered in 1982, later lost his appeal, and he was eventually hanged at Changi Prison on 19 May 1995 for the two murders.
+Oh Laye Koh, who was also the suspected killer of an 18-year-old woman found murdered in 1982, later lost his appeal, and he was eventually hanged at Changi Prison on 19 May 1995 for the two murders.